th3N0m4d/memory-game/README.md

 # MEMORY-GAME

 MEMORY-GAME is a responsive web app inspired by [HelpfulGames](https://www.helpfulgames.com/subjects/brain-training/memory.html).

-The images used in this project were taken from HelpfulGames.
+Note: This project uses the same images from HelpfulGames because of its variety and quality.
+All the images you see are propriety of HelpfulGames.

 ## Installation